 Simple English definitions for legal terms

-Read a random definition: channel of distribution
+Read a random definition: pooling of interests

 A veto-proof majority is a group of lawmakers who have enough votes to pass a law even if the leader of their government tries to stop it by using their veto power.
 This means that the leader cannot stop the law from being passed, even if they don't agree with it.